-Also, like HPV, different strains of herpes virus usually infect skin on different parts of your body.
+Also, like HPV, different strains of the herpes virus usually infect the skin on different parts of your body.
 With HSV-1 you would normally get an infection around your mouth as cold sores, while HSV-2 usually infects the skin in and around your genitals and your anus.

 What is the difference between HPV and herpes?